souenzzo/graal/docs/reference-manual/native-image/Properties.md

     Value of instance property: INSTANCE_VALUE
     ```

-    This indicates that the class static initializer was run at **runtime**, not at build time.
+    This indicates that the class static initializer was run at **run time**, not at build time.

     To force the class static initializer to run at build time, use the `--initialize-at-build-time` flag, as follows: